moorepants/learn-multibody-dynamics/sympy.rst

 .. _manipulation section: https://docs.sympy.org/latest/tutorial/manipulation.html

-Undefined functions can also be used in expressions:
+Undefined functions can also be used in expressions just like symbols:

 .. jupyter-execute::